Death of Peter Farquhar: Peter Farquhar

-Farquhar was a teacher of English for 34 years, firstly at Manchester Grammar School (1970–82) then Stowe School (1983–2004).
+Farquhar was an English teacher for 34 years, firstly at Manchester Grammar School (1970–82) then Stowe School (1983–2004).
 From 2007 he was an occasional lecturer at University of Buckingham.
 He was described by his friend and former pupil at Manchester, Michael Crick, as having "an acute understanding of the problems of modern adolescent boys.
 For some, he became almost like a second father."

 His first novel, A Wide Wide Sea, a coming-of-age story about three teenagers from Edinburgh who travel to France and Spain on a voyage of self-discovery, was written in 1997 but not published until 2015.
-It was published only after two Buckingham students, Ben Field (who later murdered Farquhar) and Martyn Smith, discovered the manuscript and persuaded Farquhar to publish it.
+It was published only after two Buckingham students, Ben Field and Martyn Smith, discovered the manuscript and persuaded Farquhar to publish it.
 His novel, Between Boy and Man, was published in 2010.
 The plot was largely based on Farquhar's own experience at Stowe and concerned the struggle of a school chaplain to reconcile his Christian faith with his homosexuality.
+This was followed by A Bitter Heart, published in 2012.

 The character of Dr. Farquhar, played by Toby Stephens in the 2013 film Believe, directed by the former Manchester Grammar School pupil David Scheinmann, was partly based on Farquhar.

 St Mary's Church in Stowe, where Farquhar worshipped and preached.

 Farquhar was an evangelical Christian who was a lay minister and once considered seeking ordination.
 He worshipped and preached at Stowe Parish Church for 20 years.

+Ben Field

+Benjamin Luke Field was a student at the University of Buckingham, and voluntary unpaid assistant churchwarden at Stowe Parish Church.
+He was undergoing the discernment process preparatory to the Bishops Advisory Panel (BAP), hoping to undertake training to be a priest.

+After his arrest psychiatrists diagnosed Field as suffering from Narcissistic Personality Disorder or psychopathic personality disorder.